yourhomeboy21/computational-astrophysics-journey/README.md

 ### What I Learned
-so n body stimulation elevated my understanding of star formation. that how in intial cloud all the dust particles and gas were scattered and distant from each other, which were later pulled together from the mutual gravity resulting in formation of gravitational collapse where most of gas and particles are clumpsed together resulting in the formation of star . we also see some of the particles that do not participate in formnation, these particles later forms thier own seprate star system or either become rogue planets.
+so n body stimulation elevated my understanding of star formation. that how in initial cloud all the dust particles and gas were scattered and distant from each other, which were later pulled together from the mutual gravity resulting in formation of gravitational collapse where most of gas and particles are clumped together resulting in the formation of star . we also see some of the particles that do not participate in formation, these particles later forms their own seprate star system or either become rogue planets.
+"This simulation uses Newton's Law of Gravitation (F = GMm/r²) applied to N particles simultaneously, with a softening parameter to prevent numerical errors at close range."

 ### Physics Concepts
 - Gravitational collapse